LAVENHAM LAWN TENNIS CLUB

 10.1 All Committee members and officers (Presidents excepted) shall retire at each Annual General Meeting and shall be eligible for re-election.

-10.2 Nominations shall be proposed and seconded by members eligible to vote at the Annual General Meeting.
+10.2 Nominations shall be proposed and seconded by members eligible to vote at the Annual General Meeting on the form provided and received by the secretary at least three clear days before the Annual General Meeting

 10.3 In the event of there being more nominations than vacancies, a secret ballot shall be held of the voting members present.
 The Chairman of the Annual General Meeting shall appoint two members present to conduct the ballot and announce the result.